 Our flagship conservation prizes are won competitively following assessment by an expert academic panel and are worth £40,000 in project funding over one year.
-Also called ‘Green Oscars’, these high-profile Awards are presented by our patron, HRH The Princess Royal at the annual Whitley Awards Ceremony in London.
+Often dubbed ‘Green Oscars’, these high-profile Awards are presented by our patron, HRH The Princess Royal at the annual Whitley Awards Ceremony in London.

 WFN provides further funding to the most successful Whitley Award winners to take their projects to the next level and bring about lasting change for endangered species and their habitats.
 Applications are only open to previous Whitley Award winners who can apply for grants competitively each year.
 Many winners go on to become some of the most influential conservationists in their field, with their projects making a difference at both the grassroots and political level.